 Grand Prairie is a city located in Dallas County Texas.
-With a 2020 population of 195,651, it is the 17th largest city in Texas and the 131st largest city in the United States .
-Grand Prairie is currently growing at a rate of 0.28% annually and its population has increased by 11.55% since the most recent census, which recorded a population of 175,396 in 2010.
-Grand Prairie reached it's highest population of 195,651 in 2021.
-Spanning over 81 miles, Grand Prairie has a population density of 2,708 people per square mile.
+Grand Prairie has a 2020 population of 196,205.
+Grand Prairie is currently growing at a rate of 0.28% annually and its population has increased by 11.50% since the most recent census, which recorded a population of 175,974 in 2010.

 The average household income in Grand Prairie is $81,239 with a poverty rate of 11.31%.
 The median rental costs in recent years comes to $1,091 per month, and the median house value is $162,400.
 The median age in Grand Prairie is 33.4 years, 32.8 years for males, and 34.1 years for females.